epimethix/lumicore/ioc/README.md

 - `DatabaseApplication` for database applications
 - `CryptoDatabaseApplication` for database applications with user obtained credentials

 The `Application` implementation should reside in the base package of the project.
 That way the class scanners can include all project files.
+Otherwise the `@ComponentScan(packages = {"some.pkg", some.other.pkg"})` annotation can be used to specify the packages to scan explicitly.

 Starting the framework is done using the static initialization method: